Azure-Samples/active-directory-dotnet-native-headless/README.md

 - publish the Web App / Web APIs to the web site, and
 - update its client(s) to call the web site instead of IIS Express.

-### Create and Publish the `TodoListService-Headless` to an Azure Web Site
+### Create and publish the `TodoListService-Headless` to an Azure Web Site

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Click **Create a resource** in the top left-hand corner, select **Web + Mobile** --> **Web App**, select the hosting plan and region, and give your web site a name, for example, `TodoListService-Headless-contoso.azurewebsites.net`.
 Click Create Web Site.
 3. Once the web site is created, click on it to manage it.
 For this set of steps, download the publish profile by clicking **Get publish profile** and save it.
 Other deployment mechanisms, such as from source control, can also be used.
-4. Switch to Visual Studio and go to the TodoListService project.
+4. Switch to Visual Studio and go to the TodoListService-Headless project.
 Right click on the project in the Solution Explorer and select **Publish**.
 Click **Import Profile** on the bottom bar, and import the publish profile that you downloaded earlier.
 5. Click on **Settings** and in the `Connection tab`, update the Destination URL so that it is https, for example [https://TodoListService-Headless-contoso.azurewebsites.net](https://TodoListService-Headless-contoso.azurewebsites.net).
 Click Next.
 6. On the Settings tab, make sure `Enable Organizational Authentication` is NOT selected.
 Click **Save**.
 Click on **Publish** on the main screen.
 7. Visual Studio will publish the project and automatically open a browser to the URL of the project.
 If you see the default web page of the project, the publication was successful.